OpenFusionist/beacon-rewards/CONTRIBUTING.md

 - No secrets in the repo.
 Keep real values in `.env` or your shell.

 ## Project setup
-1. Fork and clone the repo, then `cd endurance-rewards`.
+1. Fork and clone the repo, then `cd beacon-rewards`.
 2. Install tools: Go 1.23+, `make`, `docker` (optional), [`golangci-lint`](https://golangci-lint.run/usage/install/), and [`swag`](https://github.com/swaggo/swag) for Swagger generation.
 3. Fetch dependencies:
    ```bash